menandmice/micetro_docs/guides/implementation/updates.rst

 The dialog box shows the update status for all DNS and DHCP server controllers as well as all Men&Mice Appliances.
 If an update is pending for an Appliance, the status is listed as Update pending and a checkbox is displayed in the Update column.

-Uncheck the Show servers that are up-to-date checkbox to only show servers that need to be updated.
+Uncheck the :guilabel:`Show servers that are up-to-date` checkbox to only show servers that need to be updated.

 .. note::
-  The Auto Updater will update all connected server controllers along with Central.
+  The Auto Updater will update *all* connected server controllers along with Central.

 .. note::
   If some Controllers can't be updated automatically please check if the M&M Updater daemon or Windows service is running on the server and if the port 4603/tcp is accessible from the machine that runs Central.
 See :ref:`firewall-ports` for more information.